 Her performance poetry has propelled her to perform at the 2017 UN Peacekeeping Defense Ministerial, National Culture Days and The Top 25 under 25 Canadian Environmentalists Awards, CHIMO Voices against Violence Against Women Conference and over many other events and festivals.
 Other notable performances include Word Vancouver, The Vancouver Sustainability Conference and The Vancouver Earth Day Parade.
-This she can confirm was real.

 In addition to spoken word performance, Angelica frequently does performances as roving characters where she’s done clown and acting work in events like Talk like a Pirate Day, The Maritime Festival and The Harvest Festival.